 What is a good homemade treat to use for dog training?

 Meat grease with a little bit of flour or brown rice added to it can be cooked down, rolled into little balls, and dried out to make a healthy and delicious treat.

 We Hope You Enjoyed!

 Your little knucklehead just needs a competent leader to steer them in the right direction, and it can be fun to play this role.

 If you look at dog training as a chore, then a chore is just what you will have.
-Instead, look at it as a game that you play with the dog.
-This will keep things light and enjoyable for both you and your Frenchie.
-We wish you good times and happy results.
+Instead, look at it as a game that you play with the dog and an incredible bonding opportunity.